-IFRS 9, Financial Instruments ("IFRS 9") requires assets to be classified based on the Trust's business model for managing the financial assets and contractual cash flow characteristics of the financial assets.
-The standard includes three principal classification categories for financial assets: measured at amortized cost, fair value through other comprehensive income, and fair value through profit and loss ("FVTPL").
+Financial assets are classified based on the Trust's business model for managing the financial assets and contractual cash flow characteristics of the financial assets.
+There are three principal classification categories for financial assets: measured at amortized cost, fair value through other comprehensive income, and fair value through profit and loss ("FVTPL").